cuvar/Snake/README.md

 A little Snake game

 ### The Gameplay
-This game can be played in either singleplayer or muliplayer mode
+This game can be played in either singleplayer or muliplayer mode.

 #### Singleplayer:
 - control with w, a, s and  d keys